Malivil/TTT-Randomat-20-Jingle-Jam-2024/README.md

 _ttt_randomat_farfetched_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_farfetched_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
 _ttt_randomat_farfetched_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
-_randomat_farfetched_forcemult_ - Default: 2.5 - The multiplier to use on the magneto-stick's lift force.\
+_randomat_farfetched_weightmult_ - Default: 10 - The multiplier to use on the magneto-stick's maximum carry weight.\
-_randomat_farfetched_rangemult_ - Default: 2.5 - The multiplier to use on the magneto-stick's range.
+_randomat_farfetched_rangemult_ - Default: 25 - The multiplier to use on the magneto-stick's range.

 ## Free Spirits
 _Suggested By_: Nick\